joostrijneveld/STM32-getting-started/README.md

 ### Installation

 This code assumes you have the [arm-none-eabi toolchain](https://launchpad.net/gcc-arm-embedded) installed and accessible.
 Confusingly, the tools available in the (discontinued) embedian project have identical names - be careful to select the correct toolchain (or consider re-installing if you experience unexpected behaviour).
-On most Linux systems, the correct toolchain gets installed when you install the `arm-none-eabi-gcc` package.
+On most Linux systems, the correct toolchain gets installed when you install the `arm-none-eabi-gcc` (or `gcc-arm-none-eabi`) package.

 This project relies on the [libopencm3](https://github.com/libopencm3/libopencm3/) firmware.
 This is included as a submodule.
 Compile it (e.g. by calling `make lib` in one of the platform-specific directories) before attempting to compile any of the other targets.